June 17, 2017

 THE HOUSTON STORY (1956)

-Gene Barry puts the con in conniving.
+Barry puts the con in conniving.
 A greedy, unscrupulous businessman who romances a nightclub singer to infiltrate a Houston mobster's organization.
-With handsome, hero looks, Barry more often than not left the crooked roles behind.
-He is a decent enough fit for this role as a womanizer.
-More believable in this aspect than the original choice, Lee J. Cobb, might have been.
-Barbara Hale—the aforementioned morgue lady—is the now-identified nightclub singer and mistress of mob boss, Edward Arnold.
-She plays the role well despite her obvious, yet convincing, dubbed vocal number.
-She has cheating plans of her own.
-Escape town with lots of oily dough, leaving Barry barren.
+He is a decent fit for this role as a womanizer.
+More believable than the original choice, Lee J. Cobb.
+Barbara Hale—the aforementioned (in name only) morgue lady—is now a nightclub singer with a different name.
+Her single vocal number is quite mesmerizing and convincing.
+No dubbing.
+Her bleached hair and facial features are also stunningly perfect.

 No comments: